Zyphra/zcookbook/README.md

 <img src="zamba-7b.png" width="1700" alt="zamba-7b">     |  <img src="zamba2-2p7b.png" width="1600" alt="zamba2-2p7b">    |    <img src="zamba2-1p2b.png" width="2000" alt="zamba2-1p2b">

-# Data
-(TODO: Yury)

-For a script on calculating the number of tokens in a TODO-formatted dataset based on a given tokenizer, see [Token Calculation](#token-calculation)

 # Calculations

 During the model planning phase, it's common to calculate what models will fit into a given budget of parameters, FLOPs, and inference/training memory.
 In this cookbook we present scripts we use internally to compute the parameters and FLOPs for a given model architecture and sizing.
-We see this as an extension of the [EleutherAI cookbook](TODO) but specialized to SSMs and hybrid models.
+We see this as an extension of the [EleutherAI cookbook](https://github.com/EleutherAI/cookbook) but specialized to SSMs and hybrid models.

 ## SSM Calculations

-(TODO: Quentin/Beren/Paolo)
+We create calculation scripts for the parameters and FLOPs of mamba models in https://github.com/Zyphra/cookbook/tree/main/calc

 ## Transformer Calculations